Valeriepieris circle

-In 2015, Singaporean professor Danny Quah—with the aid of an intern named Ken Teoh—verified Myers's original claim, as well as presenting a new, considerably smaller circle centered on the township of Mong Khet in Burma, with a radius of 2050 mi.
+In 2015, Singaporean professor Danny Quah verified Myers's original claim, as well as presenting a new, considerably smaller circle centered on the township of Mong Khet in Myanmar, with a radius of 2050 mi.
 In fact, Quah claimed this circle to be the smallest one possible, having been produced from more rigorous calculations and updated data, as well as being a proper circle on the Earth's surface.

 In 2022, Myers's original circle was again tested by Riaz Shah, a professor at Hult International Business School.
 Shah used recently published data from the United Nations' World Population Prospects to estimate that 4.2 billion people lived inside the circle as of 2022, out of a total human population of 8 billion.
+Mapmaker Alasdair Rae proposed The Yuxi Circle, after reviewing 1,500 circles (148 of which had 4 billion or more inhabitants), claiming that the city of Yuxi in Yunnan province, China has the largest population living within a 4,000 km radius: 4.32 billion (55% of the world population at the time).

-The Valeriepieris circle is densely populated, given that one third of it is ocean.
-Additionally, the circle includes the Himalayas, desolate regions of Siberia, and Mongolia, the world’s least densely populated country.
+The smaller Valeriepieris circle is densely populated, containing almost all of China, India, Borneo and the Philippines; large parts of Indonesia, Pakistan and Korea; and the entirety of Taiwan, Nepal, Bangladesh, Sri Lanka and Mainland Southeast Asia.

 Myers's idea has been formalized and a Valeriepieris circle can be defined for any spatial area, like a single country.
-These generalised Valeriepieris circles can be used for studying population changes over time, dimensional reduction and measuring population centralization.
+These generalized circles can be used for studying population changes over time, dimensional reduction and measuring population centralization.